-- DHCF will send Renewal Packets to beneficiaries who cannot passively renew coverage. - The District will text the cell numbers of beneficiaries to ask beneficiaries to update their address and/or complete their renewal packet. - The District is adding a survey feature to automated text messaging this month to poll beneficiaries on their intent to renew their DC Medicaid coverage. - The District will conduct automated phone calls to ask beneficiaries to update their contact information and/or complete their renewal packet. - The District will send emails to beneficiaries with the appropriate information to let them know about Medicaid Renewal and the need to update their address and renew their coverage. - The District will send push notifications to beneficiaries who have downloaded the District Direct mobile app
+- DHCF is sending Renewal Packets to beneficiaries who cannot passively renew coverage. - The District is texting the cell numbers of beneficiaries to ask beneficiaries to update their address and/or complete their renewal packet. - The District is adding a survey feature to automated text messaging this month to poll beneficiaries on their intent to renew their DC Medicaid coverage. - The District is conducting automated phone calls to ask beneficiaries to update their contact information and/or complete their renewal packet. - The District sending emails to beneficiaries with the appropriate information to let them know about Medicaid Renewal and the need to update their address and renew their coverage. - The District is sending push notifications to beneficiaries who have downloaded the District Direct mobile app